1337-hacks/personal-website/README.md

 # Elijah Nucum's Personal Website

-Welcome to my personal website!
+**Welcome to my personal website!**

+The site is still a work in progress, but is getting there!
-Will be posting here for updates on the site...
+Watch here for updates on the site...

+### To-do:

+- ~~Redesign and fix file components~~
+- ~~Add functional date/time to menu bar~~
+- Fix grid in folder window
+- Complete About Me Section
+- Add functionality to contact me icon in menu bar
+- Design and implement footer

-Technologies used:
+### Technologies used:

-react-bootstrap
+- react-bootstrap
-mdi/react mdi/js
+- mdi/react mdi/js
+- react-draggable
+- react-transition-group